 |Minimum no. of craftspeople required|

-Originally coach trimming was upholstering interiors of horse drawn carriages then as the carriages gained motors and evolved into the motor car so the trade followed suit.
+Originally coach trimming involved upholstering the interiors of horse drawn carriages then, as the carriages gained motors and evolved into the motor car, so the trade followed suit.

 Issues affecting the viability of the craft

-- There are a lack of training opportunities for traditional skills and the older generation not passing on skills or technique.
+- Skills issues: There are a lack of training opportunities for traditional skills and the older generation not passing on skills or technique.

 - There is no main organisation or trade organisation.